rebeccatraceyt/Kryan/README.md

 This is the first of four Milestone Projects that the developer must complete during their Full Stack Web Development Program at The Code Institute.

 The main requirements were to make a responsive and static website with a minimum of three pages using **HTML5** and **CSS3**.

-**Client goals for the website:**
-- Develop an online presence for Kryan
-- Provide an easily navigable website for users to find relevant information:
-     - New releases
-     - Biographical information
-- Provide a channel of communication for media enquires (Electronic Press Kit with contact information)
-- Provide a channel of communication for new and current fans (Social Links - easily accessible throughout the site)

-**User goals for the website:**
-- Retrieve desired information:
-     - Biographical information
-     - New releases
-     - Upcoming live events
-     - Contact information (PR and social enquires)

 [Back to top ⇧](#Kryan-Live)